 This section should present the proposed experiment design and analysis techniques.
 It could include information on data quality control, required model simulations, and data analysis to be performed.
 The experiment and data analysis should be connected to the research questions above.
 Enough detail should be included to foster discussion of the most appropriate techniques or potentially the requirement for development of new techniques.

 The project will review and co-ordinate the parameterisations of water management in global hydrology models, focussing initially on reservoirs and irrigation.
 It will also consider the inclusion of water management in land surface schemes , co-ordinating with GLASS and iLEAPS.
+Extensions in future cross-cuts could include representation of groundwater resources, and a more general approach to representation of anthropogenic effects, including land management.

 Collaboration Mechanisms